 On the other hand, the Jake braking system works with the principle of compression release brake.
 This way, the trucker uses the compression release to allow the exhaust and intake valves to widen and release stifled gas.
 Ultimately, the engine will slow down the vehicle and possibly bring it to a halt.

-You may have heard the common Latin phrase ignorantia juris non excusat (ignorance of law excuses no one).
+You may have heard the common Latin phrase ignorantia juris non excusat (ignorance of the law excuses no one).
 Did you know “I’m not Jake braking isn’t allowed here’ is not an alibi before any trial judge in the states where it is prohibited?

 Apart from the environmental nuisance Jake brakes cause, not many people or kids can withstand the blasting and defeaning noise they produce.